ssardina-research/sarl-prolog-cap/README.md

 	* `ask(queryS : String, params : Object*) : Iterator`: returns an iterator to solutions (Mochalog's `QuerySolutions`).
 You can get the actual variable to term mappings via method `.bindings`
 	* `ask2(queryS : String, params : Object*) : Iterator`: returns an iterator to solution bindings `Map<String,Term>`

-In terms, the particular skill `SWI_KB_Prolog` uses [SWI Prolog](http://www.swi-prolog.org/) with [JPL](https://jpl7.org/) interface as the Prolog engine, and the [Mochalog](https://github.com/ssardina/mochalog) framework for more high-level access to SWI Prolog via the JPL interface.
+In terms, the particular skill `SWI_KB_Prolog` uses [SWI Prolog](http://www.swi-prolog.org/) with [JPL](https://jpl7.org/) interface as the Prolog engine, and the
+[Mochalog](https://github.com/ssardina/mochalog) framework for more high-level access to SWI Prolog via the JPL interface.
+The implementation of the above primitives is, basically, by using the Mochalog API.

 Some useful notes: